Apple Crumb Rugelach is a take on a super, fantastic cookie with fall flare.

 I wanted to turn this traditional holiday cookie into a fall version with apples.
 Most of the rugelach I have made all contained some kind of jam or jelly as the filling.
 Going with that tradition, I decided to incorporate apple jelly for a fall them and throw in its favorite companion, cinnamon sugar to complete that traditional fall flavor combination.

 However, I adore crumb coated anything!
-So I decided to throw a crumb mixture into the cookie and use my all time favorite, apple crumb pie as an inspiration for this cookie.
+So, I decided to throw a crumb mixture into the cookie and use my all-time favorite, apple crumb pie as an inspiration for this cookie.
 I was so anxious as I made the first batch to see how this vision would come together.

 I hope you enjoy them as much as my family has.

 Feel free to be creative and throw in other spices like nutmeg and allspice to spice up the cookie a bit.
 There really is no end to imagination here with this cookie.
 Try different jams and jellies.
 Fig would be great for fall with a sprinkle of crushed walnuts.
-I can see more test kitchen task in the future.
+I can see more test kitchen tasks in the future.